Internet provider Lumen pulls the plug on Russia

-WASHINGTON : Lumen Technologies Inc, one of the companies that comprises the backbone of the internet, said on Tuesday it was pulling the plug on Russia because of an "increased security risk."
+WASHINGTON: Lumen Technologies, one of the companies that comprises the backbone of the Internet, said on Tuesday (Mar 8) it was pulling the plug on Russia because of an "increased security risk".

-The U.S. firm Cogent Communications said Friday that it was also cutting internet service to Russian clients.
+The US firm Cogent Communications said on Friday that it was also cutting internet service to Russian clients.

 Lumen said in a brief statement it provides "extremely small and very limited" business services in Russia.